-Syrian government advances into rebel-held east Aleppo
+Syrian army captures part of rebel-held east Aleppo

 Capturing all of Aleppo would be a major victory for Syrian President Bashar al-Assad after six and a half years of fighting.

-A Syrian military source and the Britain-based Syrian Observatory for Human Rights war monitor said Syrian government and allied forces had taken control of about 80 percent of the Hanano housing district, which is on the northeast frontline of the eastern sector.
+The army said in a statement it had, alongside its allies, taken full control over the Hanano housing district, which is on the northeast frontline of the eastern sector.

+"Engineering teams are removing mines and improvised explosive devices planted by terrorists in the squares and streets," the statement said.
+The Syrian government calls all forces fighting against it terrorists.

+An official in an Aleppo rebel group said a map circulated by pro-government media showing government forces in control of the Hanano area was largely accurate.

 A renewed air assault on residential and frontline parts of east Aleppo began last Tuesday after a weeks-long pause in air strikes and shelling there.

+He condemned the "international silence" and said the government and its allies were trying to exploit the period before the next U.S. administration took over.

+"The Iranians, Russians and regime know there is a vacuum and they are trying to exploit it using all means," he said.
+"We are in touch with the friendly states but unfortunately Aleppo is being left to be slaughtered."

-Yasser al-Yousef, from the political office of the Nour al-Din al-Zinki rebel group, said insurgents had been fighting fiercely for the past 48 hours to defend Hanano and the southern front of east Aleppo from heavy government bombardment.
+Yasser al-Yousef, from the political office of the Nour al-Din al-Zinki rebel group, said insurgents had fought fiercely for more than 48 hours to defend Hanano and the southern front of east Aleppo from heavy government bombardment.

-"The regime managed to advance into a number of positions in the Hanano housing area but revolutionary fighters are trying to take them back," Yousef said.

-The Syrian military source said the army hoped to fully secure the area "within hours."

-A Syrian state television reporter broadcast live from a part of Hanano on Saturday and said the Syrian army's operation to secure the area was ongoing.
+A Syrian state television reporter broadcast live from a part of Hanano on Saturday as government forces sought to establish full control over the area.
 Gunshots could be heard and behind him damaged buildings and rising smoke could be seen.

-An official from Jabha Shamiya, one of the biggest groups fighting against Assad in northern Syria which has some fighters in Hanano, said there are back-and-forth battles and about half of Hanano has been taken by the government.

 Rebels say much of Hanano has been empty of residents for some months.